 Getting Started Checklist

 To enroll in a Distance Ed program or class, you should complete the items in this checklist.
-Screenshots that show you how to do each of the steps listed below are included in the File Downloads area on the right side of this screen.
+Screenshots that show you how to do each of the steps listed below are included in the Help Documents area on the right side of this screen.
 Click those links to get more details on how to do many of the processes listed below.

 For additional information on any of these steps, check out the FAQ section of the Distance Education webpage.